pgstef/pgstef.github.io/pages/pgbackrest-block-level-incremental-backup-preview.md

 This test scenario will first have to look at the backup command by creating some tables containing 10'000'000 rows each and comparing incremental backups after removing 100'000 (1%) of it, using various compression types.

-Then, we'll focus on the restore command comparing file-level, block-level and block-level + file bundles incremental backups.
+Then, we'll focus on the restore command comparing file-level and block-level incremental backups.

 -----